Updates from the MBA

 A Review of the Turkish Referendum

-Around two weeks ago, the Turkish people voted in support of changing a portion of their constitution in order to grant President Erdogan’s additional far reaching powers in the government.
+Around two weeks ago, the Turkish people voted in support of changing a portion of their constitution in order to grant President Erdogan’s additional, far-reaching powers in the government.

 More importantly, Zuleta confirmed that the electoral authority’s decision to accept unauthorized ballots resulted in a legal contradiction, changing the validity criteria.
 This public vote signifies the first time that Erdogan has actually lost the majority in large cities such as Istanbul, Ankara, and Izmir.